| |

 Train for Mount Rainier Polar Express Ride

 The Mount Rainier Railroad brings The Polar Express story to life as soon as you step foot on the train.
-Each train car will have chefs who will serve you & entertain you with song & dance during the entire trip, while also seeing actors playing the characters in the book traveling thru the train & sharing the story of The Polar Express as the train moves towards its destination.
+Each train car will have chefs who will serve you & entertain you with song & dance during the entire trip, while also seeing actors playing the characters in the book traveling through the train & sharing the story of The Polar Express as the train moves towards its destination.

 The Polar Express story is all about a young boy who no longer believes in Santa until he takes a Christmas Eve journey on the Polar Express train & arrives at the North Pole.
-This Mount Rainier Polar Express train ride also will be a journey to the “North Pole” which is the Logging museum in Mineral down the road.
+This Mount Rainier Polar Express train ride also will be a journey to the “North Pole” which is the Logging Museum in Mineral down the road.
 The train will come upon the museum all decked out in lights & the surprise will be seeing Santa waving & waiting to board the train.
-He will hop on board the train & then Santa will make his way thru each of the rail cars to visit with all of the families as the train travels back from the “North Pole” back to the station.
+He will hop on board the train & then Santa will make his way through each of the rail cars to visit with all of the families as the train travels back from the “North Pole” back to the station.

 How it Works: